Help your potential matches find common interests.

 History, Classics, Science, and Science Fiction figure heavily on

 faith in humanity has yet to recover.
 My shelves are conspicuously

-GY!BE; throw on The Stooges, The Flaming Lips, or Built to Spill any time.
-Unabashedly
+GY!BE; throw on The Stooges, The Flaming Lips, or Built to Spill

 come back too and kick their asses again.
 Auto-Tuning hurts me in

 you see the Senna documentary.
 I don't miss daily TV; with the net,

 Kevin Smith movies are always good for a laugh and toe-dabbling

 B-movies are LOTS of fun.
 Any documentary gets a chance, but most

 summer blockbusters do not.
 Thrillers are okay, but with the

 notable exception of zombie flicks, gore is a non-starter.

 I love cooking, and usually cook for an army that never shows up,

 leaving me with a week's worth of lunch.
-It's happened that I usually only eat meat
+I usually only eat meat

 when I'm out and about.
-But I make passable
+But I make decent chili, and decent Thai,

-coffee, cheeses and chorizo.
+good coffee, cheeses and chorizo.